SpaceX, run by tech billionaire Elon Musk, has conducted the SN20 Starship prototype’s first static fire test to prepare for the spacecraft’s launch.

 SpaceX is developing Starship to take people and cargo to the moon, Mars, and other distant destinations.
 NASA has already signed on, picking Starship as the first crewed lunar landing system for its Artemis moon program.

 Starship consists of two elements — a spacecraft called Starship and a giant first-stage booster known as Super Heavy.
-Both will be fully reusable, and both will be powered by Raptors — six for the final Starship and 29 for Super Heavy.
+Both will be fully reusable and powered by Raptors — six for the final Starship and 29 for Super Heavy.

 SN20 will eventually sport six Raptors — three standard and three vacuum, the report said.